HarielThums/nestjs-prisma-querybuilder/README.md

     - To exclude fields from the return, you can use a dto on prisma response before return to the user **OR** use the parameter 'forbiddenFields' into _query_ method;
       - Exemple a user password or token informations;
+      - When using forbiddenFields select 'all' will be ignored;

   - Populate
     - Populate is an array and that allows you to select in the fields of relationships, him need two parameters **`path`** and **`select`;**
     - `path` is the relationship reference (ex: author);
     - `select` are the fields that will be returned;
+      - `select=all` is not supported by populate
     - `primaryKey` is the reference to primary key of the relationship (**optional**) (default: 'id');
     - The populate index is needed to link the properties `path` and `select`;
     - `http://localhost:3000/posts?populate[0][path]=author&populate[0][select]=name email`